cory321/Hemsy/docs/README.md

-# Threadfolio V2 Documentation
+# Hemsy Documentation

-This directory contains all project documentation for Threadfolio V2.
+This directory contains all project documentation for Hemsy.

 ## Core Documents